Lady Godiva: Images in art and society

 The Herbert Art Gallery and Museum in Coventry maintains a permanent exhibition on the subject.
 The oldest painting was commissioned by the County of the City of Coventry in 1586 and produced by Adam van Noort, a refugee Flemish artist.
 His painting depicts a "voluptuously displayed" Lady Godiva against the background of a "fantastical Italianate Coventry".
 In addition the Gallery has collected many Victorian interpretations of the subject described by Marina Warner as "an oddly composed Landseer, a swooning Watts and a sumptuous Alfred Woolmer".
+The collection also includes paintings by the Coventry artist David Gee, such as The Godiva Procession Leaving St Mary's Hall.

+A 14th century window depicting Lady Godiva and her husband once existed in Holy Trinity Church, but was removed in 1775.
+It bore the inscription 'I Luriche for the love of thee Doe make Coventre tol-free.'

+In 1792, Lady Godiva was depicted on the reverse of a Coventry halfpenny Conder token—a privately minted token coinage struck and used in Britain during the late 18th century and the early part of the 19th century (a period of the Industrial Revolution).

+Thomas Stevens, the 19th-century Coventry born weaver, famous for his innovation of the woven silk pictures known as stevengraphs, sold an image of the Lady Godiva Procession amongst his designs.
+Another medium used to depict Godiva was linocut printing, with Haydn Reynolds Mackey's early 20th century work held in the collection of the Royal Academy of Arts in London.

-John Collier's Lady Godiva was bequeathed by social reformer Thomas Hancock Nunn.
+John Collier's painting Lady Godiva (1897) was bequeathed by social reformer Thomas Hancock Nunn.
 When he died in 1937, the Pre-Raphaelite-style painting was offered to the Corporation of Hampstead.
 He specified in his will that should his bequest be refused by Hampstead (presumably on grounds of propriety) the painting was then to be offered to Coventry.
-The painting now hangs in the Herbert Art Gallery and Museum.
+The painting hangs in the Herbert Art Gallery and Museum.

-American sculptor Anne Whitney created a marble sculpture of Lady Godiva, now in the collection of the Dallas Museum of Art, Dallas, Texas.
+St Mary's Guildhall in Coventry houses a marble statue by William Calder Marshall of Lady Godiva, which was exhibited at the Royal Academy in 1854.
+American sculptor Anne Whitney also created a marble sculpture of Lady Godiva, in the collection of the Dallas Museum of Art, Dallas, Texas, and another sculpture of Lady Godiva by stonemason John Thomas is held at the Maidstone Museum, Kent.